Memeplexx/olik/readme.md

 ## MOTIVATION ##
 State operations are typically hidden behind an opaque facade of user-defined 'actions'.
 Some actions fail to describe a state update accurately while other actions needlessly re-describe very simple operations.
 Furthermore, as your code evolves, there can be a 'drift' between action types, and the state thay purport to operate on.

-This library's unique API not only makes immutable state updates a breeze, it also leverages the type system to make state updates more transparent than ever before.
-This library aims to be:
+This library's unique API not only makes immutable state updates a breeze, it also leverages the type system to make state updates **self-documenting** and **consistent**.
+That said, this library has several goals:
 - **ERGONOMIC -** Completely typesafe & compact API with a standardised set of abstractions for state updates
-- **ATOMIC OR MONOLITHIC -** Use small stores where performance is critical, and a single store everywhere else
+- **FLEXIBLE SIZE & QUANTITY OF STORES -** Use small stores where performance is critical, and a single store everywhere else
 - **FAST -** Roughly equivalent to [Immutable](https://github.com/immutable-js/immutable-js) and significantly faster than [Immer](https://github.com/immerjs/immer)
 - **IMMUTABLE -** Every state update will result in a new immutable state tree
 - **PORTABLE -** Designed to be framework-agnostic.
 Currently supports bindings for React and Angular (read a tiny bit further for links to those guides)